upper/db/README.md

 }
 ```

+### Inter-database relations

-One of the features you may find useful is the ability of `gosexy/db` to make
+One of the features you may find convenient is the ability of `gosexy/db` to
-relations between different databases that talk different protocols with ease:
+make relations between different databases that talk different protocols with
+ease:

 ```go
 items, err := peopleCollection.FindAll(